-Should You Build Your Own House?
+Should You Build Your Own House in Virginia?

 If you own land in a location you want to live in, we highly recommend building a house yourself or hiring a General Contractor to build you one.
-Budget 9 to 12 months for planning and construction of your new home.
+Budget 9 to 12 months for planning and construction of your new home in Virginia.

-If you don’t own your own land in a desirable area, we recommend you house-hunt for turnkey homes and move in quickly.
+If you don’t own your own land in a desirable area, we recommend you house-hunt for turnkey homes in Virginia and move in quickly.

-Skip the hassle of building a house, and check out FSBO properties on Houzeo.com.
+Skip the hassle of building a house, and check out FSBO properties in Virginia on Houzeo.com.
 Make offers, negotiate directly with homeowners, and move into your new home within a month.

 » NEED MORE CLARITY?
-Read these exclusive Houzeo reviews and learn why it is one of the best FSBO sites in America.
+Read these exclusive Houzeo reviews and learn why the platform is the best in America’s competitive housing market.